REAL Documentary Film Festival Laurels

 Special Events

-ICO Autumn Screening Days Phoenix Cinema and Art Centre, Leicester 12.11.2023 — plus introduction with Director Esther Johnson
+ICO Autumn Screening Days Phoenix Cinema and Art Centre, Leicester 12.11.2023 — plus intro with Director Esther Johnson

 Seagate Creative and Cultural Space Không gian văn hóa sáng tạo Cửa Biển, Hai Phong, Vietnam, 28.10.2023 — plus Q&A with Director Esther Johnson